voloko/uki/docs/core/view/base.markdown

 Being called when view becomes visible for the first time.
 At this point you can access offsetWidth, offsetHeight and do measurements.

-### view.Base.prototype.layout()
+### view.Base.prototype._layout()

-Being called when you need to update view's layout.
-Usually being called when parent gets resized.
+Called when you need to update view's layout.
+Usually when parent gets resized.
 However will be also called when view gains visibility.
 Guarantied to be called only when view is visible and has dimensions (in document and not hidden)

+### view.Base.prototype.layout()

+Force layout process.

 ## Default accessors